 Dr. Susan Canney

-General Adviser and Project Leader for our Mali Elephant Project
+Project Leader for the Mali Elephant Project

-She has MAs in Natural Sciences, Landscape Design, and Environmental Policy, and a Doctorate for understanding changing human land use and its impact on a protected area in Tanzania.
 Her work involves using systems perspectives and collaborative approaches to understand the human-nature relationship and find sustainable solutions to conservation problems.

 Nomba Ganame is the Field Manager for the Mali Elephant Project.
 He is a resident of Douentza, Mali, with professional training and considerable experience in, and strong commitment to, protecting Mali’s fauna and flora, especially the iconic desert elephants, while integrating the needs of local people.
 Ganame describes himself as an “anthropologist of development.”